ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 ### Checking with flow-bin

-Babel.js is written in Flow, a static type checker for JavaScript.
+The Babel.js team uses Flow, a static type checker for JavaScript.
 The `flow-bin` package is a binary wrapper for `flow` that makes it easy to use the Flow static type checker from the command line.
-Although the JS test pass, if we check with flow the file `src/index.js` we get an error in the assignment
-`node.curry = this.eat(tt.atat)` at line 1055 of file `src/parser/statement.js` complaining that the property `curry` is missing in the type `NodeBase` or other of the object types:
+Although the JS test pass, if we check with flow the file `src/index.js` we get an error in the assignment `node.curry = this.eat(tt.atat)` at line 1055 of file `src/parser/statement.js` complaining that the property `curry` is missing in the type `NodeBase` or other of the object types:

 ```js
   babel-parser git:(learning) ✗ npx flow check src/index.js